Estimated reading time: 16 minutes

 It depends on what you want to calculate or what you can sell today and make money for tomorrow.

-Figuring out net worth is fairly easy as long as you know your monthly financial numbers.
+Determining your net worth is relatively easy as you know your monthly financial numbers.

-Net Worth is adding up all your assets (what you own) then taking away your liabilities (what you owe) which will give you a net worth number.
+Net Worth is adding up all your assets (what you own) and then taking away your liabilities (what you owe), giving you a net worth number.

 It doesn’t get any easier than that.